Rangers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bo Bichette and the Toronto Blue Jays will see Dane Dunning on the mound for the Texas Rangers on Saturday at 4:05 PM ET.
+Daulton Varsho and the Toronto Blue Jays hit the field on Sunday at Globe Life Field against Jon Gray, who gets the start for the Texas Rangers.
+First pitch is set for 2:35 PM ET for the final game of a three-game series.

-The Rangers are +125 moneyline underdogs in this matchup with the favored Blue Jays (-150).
-The over/under for the game is listed at 9 runs.
+The Rangers are the favorite in this one, at -120, while the underdog Blue Jays have +100 odds to upset.
+The over/under is 8.5 runs for the contest.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.